Where Do Cockroaches Come From?

 Evolutionary History of Resilience

 The evolutionary history of cockroaches is a testament to their adaptability and resilience.
 They have been around for millions of years, surviving through changes that have wiped out many other species.
 This adaptability is evident in their ability to tolerate a wide range of environments and their resistance to many common pest control methods.
+The table below outlines key periods in their evolution and the significant traits that have contributed to their survival over time:

 Entry and Infestation: How Cockroaches Invade Homes and Apartments